Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Popup.md

     root.Add(popup);
     ```

-Following output is generated when the popup is created using property:
+Following output is generated when the Popup is created using property:

 ![PopupProperty](./media/PopupProperty.PNG)

 ## Create with style

-To create a popup using style, follow these steps:
+To create a Popup using style, follow these steps:

-1. Create a style for popup:
+1. Create a style for Popup:

     ```cs
     PopupStyle style = new PopupStyle